API documentation

 Response

-200 OK— binary stream of the file401 Unauthorized— missing or wrong password404 Not Found— file expired, deleted, or unknown
+200 OK— binary stream of the file.
+After a successful stream,download_countincrements by 1; if it reachesmax_downloads, the file is removed.401 Unauthorized— missing or wrong password404 Not Found— file expired, deleted, download cap reached, or unknown

 Example